Nepal-Bhutan Flights: Everything You Need to Know!

 Once you've arrived at Tribhuvan International Airport, you should carefully check and take care of your baggage.
 You are allowed around 40 kg of luggage if your ticket is for business class and around 30 kg for economy class.
 You can get your tickets from the departure desk of your airline if you booked through your travel agent or online.
 At this point, you need to provide the confirmation letter and passport given to you by your agent.

 The check-in counters usually open 3 hours before departure and they close 45 minutes prior to the departure time.
-Standby guests can get a chance to have a seat at the airplane if a passenger did not report 45 minutes before the flight departure.
-Thus, you should be in the check-in counters an hour before your scheduled flight.
+Standby guests can get a chance to have a seat on the airplane if a passenger does not report 45 minutes before the flight departure.
+Thus, you should be at the check-in counters an hour before your scheduled flight.

-Your hand luggage should not be more than 7 kgs and should have dimensions of 55 x 40 x 20 centimeters for Bhutan Airlines.
-For Drukair, it should be 5 kgs with dimensions of 45 x 35 x20 centimeters.
-Passengers are permitted to bring ladies handbag, overcoat wrap, walking stick, and umbrella tax-free.
+Your hand luggage should not be more than 7 kg and should have dimensions of 55 x 40 x 20 centimeters for Bhutan Airlines.
+For Drukair, it should be 5 kgs with dimensions of 45 x 35 x 20 centimeters.
+Passengers are permitted to bring ladies' handbags, overcoat wrap, walking sticks, and umbrella tax-free.

 Tribhuvan International Airport has a nice and cozy lounge.
 You can make use of the lounge while waiting for your flight by buying a lounge pass using your credit card.
 You can also make use of this lounge if you have availed of a lounge membership program.